 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Persons with compromised immune systems such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.
-USEPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium microbial and other contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).
+People compromised immune systems such as those with cancer undergoing chemotherapy, who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+Immunocompromised people should seek advice about drinking water from their health providers.
+USEPA/Centers care Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-47911